 Using the WiFi with Cloud SIM

-As I have around 5GB to test, I literally had no idea how to spend it, as I am already using Jio 4G, ACT fiber net.
+As I have around 5GB to test, I had no idea how to spend it, as I am already using Jio 4G, ACT fiber net.
 But, thanks to the Sony Smart TV which we bought recently and I watched hell lot of YouTube videos especially, The Weekend ft.
 Daft Punk – Starboys.
-This song was actually on loop and I’ve not faced any buffering issue though the video quality was 1080p.
-Also, I tested the network speed by carrying the device to few places of Bangalore and I kinda feel like completely satisfied with the speed.
-GlocalMe U2 will surely come in handy for me if I had to travel for next year MWC which will gonna happen in Barcelona.
-This will get me in touch with my audience base and allows me to share the update on real time.
+This song was actually on loop, and I’ve not faced any buffering issue though the video quality was 1080p.
+Also, I tested the network speed by carrying the device to few places of Bangalore, and I kind of feel like completely satisfied with the speed.
+GlocalMe U2 will surely come in handy for me if I had to travel for next year MWC which will happen in Barcelona.
+It will get me in touch with my audience base and allows me to share the update on real time.

 Also, do I have to talk about the battery life?
-As there isn’t any display, GlocalMe U2 really lives more than 12 hours with just one charge, and you can easily check the signal strength and battery life from the mobile app itself.
+As there isn’t any display, GlocalMe U2 lives more than 12 hours with just one charge, and you can quickly check the signal strength and battery life from the mobile app itself.

 Using the WiFi with Jio SIM [Local]